Mountea-Framework/MounteaInteractionSystem/README.md

 ## Usage

-A best way to describe the usage is to take a look or play the demo build.
+The best way to describe the usage is to take a look or play the demo build.
 * Video: https://youtu.be/OCCcxqhCBkY
 * Build: https://bit.ly/Mountea_InteractionDemo

 ### Branches

-* Master: A development branch, should be always relevant to most current Engine version.
+* Master: A development branch, that should always be relevant to the most current Engine version.
-* Version Branch: A development branch for specified Engine version
+* Version Branch: A development branch for a specified Engine version

 ## Additional Documentation and Acknowledgments